 The expression may or may not be American in origin, but the root source is certainly the British Isles.
 Similar expressions were in circulation there more than a century earlier; for example, this piece from William Camden's Remaines of a Greater Worke Concerning Britaine, 1605:

 An ynche in a misse is as good as an ell.

-[An ell is an English measure of length, now obsolete, and equalling about 45 inches.]
+[An ell is a now obsolete English measure of length, equalling about 45 inches.]

 Camden's version is clearly essentially the same phrase as 'a miss is as good as a mile', the dimensions being those of the early 17th century.
 The expression was also considered proverbial in Scotland by the 18th century, where James Kelly included it in A Complete Collection of Scotish Proverbs, 1721: